kyowChaing/newsBlog1/README.md

 13. use FormData() and FormData(e.currentTarget).get('field name') for access input field data

 14. firebase SDK integration
-15. use .env to hide firebase condiguration [ API key, API id ...]
+15. use .env to hide firebase configuration [ API key, API id ...]

 16. create AuthContext using createContext() to handle props drilling and create AuthProvider.jsx
+17. create user using firebase createUserWithEmailAndPassword() method